Category

 本田先生授業風景

-"Active learning is all the rage, but it's crucial for teachers to understand that children with different characteristics might be in this class.
-I'm not an educator, but I really hope teachers will consider children's characteristics when structuring their lessons," (Professor Honda)
+"While active learning is gaining attention, it's crucial for teachers to understand that children with different characteristics might be in this class.
+I'm not an educator, but I sincerely hope teachers will consider children's characteristics when structuring their lessons," (Professor Honda)

 "Concentration" and "discussion" – even these themes can be approached through active learning.

 Professor Tsutomu Fuse's class, which explored active learning from a sports psychology perspective, was also highly active.
-On the summit day, a group of 30 people met for the first time.
-First, they did an activity: "How quickly can you line up in birthdate order?"
+A group of 30 people meeting for the first time on the summit day.
+First, they did "How quickly can you line up in birthdate order?"
 After lining up, everyone gathered to discuss how they could do it faster.
-From their discussion, they hypothesized that appointing a leader to give instructions would allow them to line up more quickly.
+From their discussion, they hypothesized that designating a leader to give instructions would allow them to line up more quickly.

 Next, they tried "how quickly they could line up in alphabetical order by name."
-This way, discussing to set goals and hypotheses connects to active learning in sports psychology.
+This process of discussing to set goals and form hypotheses, according to sports psychology, connects to active learning.

 布施先生授業風景

 "In sports psychology, concentration is the ability to set a specific focus point.
-By clarifying what to focus on, athletes can list several possible next actions and choose the correct one.
+By clearly defining what to focus on, athletes can list several possible next actions and choose the correct one.
 Since this needs to be shared with the entire team, discussion becomes extremely important," (Professor Fuse)

 No single answer?
 Or is everything an answer?